 What is a Combi Boiler?

-Combi Boiler Explained - powered by gas or electric
+Combi Boiler Explained - powered by gas, oil or electric

 A combi boiler (or combination boiler) is the most common type of boiler in the UK.
 A combi boiler heats water directly from your mains, providing instant hot water from the tap, they’re energy-efficient and cost-effective to run.
 A combi boiler is incredibly compact and doesn’t require cold water storage or hot water cylinder and is often located in your kitchen - but can also be in the garage, a bedroom or cupboard.

 A new combi boiler is perfect for small to medium homes with one bathroom.

 What is a System Boiler?

 System Boiler Explained - no cold-water tank in the loft